 - You need to be at least 16 years old to apply for most store-level jobs.

-- Warehouse roles and anything involving equipment usually need you to be 18 or older.
+- Warehouse roles and anything involving equipment usually require you to be 18 or older.

 - You do not need experience for entry-level roles, though having worked retail or grocery before is a nice bonus.